 Use of a restrictive intervention as part of a PSTP as required in the plan.

+Pro re nata (PRN) medication

 For examples of inappropriate PRN use that require a BIRF and suggested actions to handle these situations, see the "PRN Medications" and "Chemical Restraint" sections on the DHS Psychotropic Medication Manual, Preparing for appointments webpage.

 Reporting timelines

 The timelines for submitting a report to DHS can be found in the Positive Support Transition Plan Instructions, DHS-6810B, Part 6.

-Minn.
-Stat. §
+When not to report

+Only report actions of the service provider and those working under their license in a BIRF, not actions of others.
+For example:

+If a parent that is not staff uses mechanical restraint on a person while taking them out for lunch, that does not require a BIRF.

+If a neighbor places a person receiving support in an emergency manual restraint, that does not require a BIRF.

+If a person receiving support calls 911, that does not require a BIRF.

+If a person’s partner gives them a medication to make them sleepy for the purpose of addressing challenging behavior, that does not require a BIRF.

+However, depending on the situation, it might be necessary for the service provider to complete other types of reports or actions.
+Review Minn.
+Stat. §245D.06, Subd.
+1 for information on other types of reporting, such as serious injury, maltreatment, etc.

 Resources for staff-training requirements